Rockshots & the Club scene in the 80s

 Scamps was great because they played all the big tunes.
 It probably wasn’t actually the case, but as we remember it now, looking back, the really massive Scamps records all seemed to have been recorded by someone called Patrick…

-Granted, it really hasn’t dated well at all, but way back then that was a massive Scamps classic, we were just 15 & totally all over it.
+Granted, it really hasn’t dated well at all, but way back then that was a massive Scamps classic, we were just turned 15 & totally all over it.

 As the High Energy thing really took hold, we began working in the Arcade & skipped to the more electronic Delby & Senate scene.
 But it wasn’t long before we were back in that infamous Waterloo Street building, now housing the (soon to be) legendary Rockshots Club.